js117/CVX/MotionTrajGenSCP/README.md

 Abstract:

-To interact in a dynamic environment alongside humans, it is essential that robots not just be able to move as commanded, but also constrain their motions with respect to other entities
+To interact in a dynamic environment alongside humans, it is essential that robots not just be able to move as commanded, but also constrain their motions with respect to other entities;
- - to react.
+to react.
 An example of such a situation is obstacle avoidance: given a target manipulator position and a sensed obstacle, find a new path for the end effector which reaches the desired target while avoiding the obstacle.
 Specifying the robot dynamics and kinematics in the 3D workspace leads to functions involving trigonometric polynomials, causing non-convex constraints.